Eye color guide

 Violet Eye Color: How Rare Are Violet Eyes?

-Violet eye color feels like something from a moonlit fairy tale, but the real answer is more delicate than pure purple eyes.
-True violet eyes are extremely rare, and many eyes that look violet are actually pale blue, blue-gray, gray, or red-toned eyes seen in special lighting.
+Violet eye color is one of the rarest eye appearances people search for, but the real answer is more subtle than pure purple eyes.
+True violet-looking eyes are extremely rare, and many eyes that look violet are actually pale blue, blue-gray, gray, or red-toned eyes seen in special lighting.

 If your eyes sometimes look purple, lavender, lilac, or violet, you may be seeing a magical mix of low melanin, light reflection, surrounding colors, and the natural way your iris scatters light.
 Una says this is where science gets sparkly.